The Iowa AP Index

 =

-For comparison, the 2019 AP Index for all Iowa accredited public high schools was 0.61.
-Thus, the 2022 Iowa AP Index for all public schools indicates a slight decrease in AP participation in the state compared to 2021.
-The overall trend has been increasing from 2005-2019.
-However, understandably, AP participation has slightly decreased nationally in the past few years due to the COVID-19 pandemic.
+For comparison, the 2022 AP Index for all Iowa accredited public high schools was 0.53.
+Thus, the 2023 Iowa AP Index for all public schools indicates a slight decrease in AP participation in the state compared to 2022.
+The overall trend had been increasing from 2005-2019.
+However, understandably, AP participation slightly decreased nationally since the COVID-19 pandemic.
 The Iowa AP Index also was not published in 2020 and 2021.

 Special categories